The Vancouver International Jazz Festival is BC’s largest music festival. It attracts hundreds of artists and over 100,000 Jazz enthusiasts.

 Other Information

-For a list of free concerts organized by location, see Free Jazz Festival Concert Venues.
+For a list of concert locations, see our article about Jazz Festival Concert Venues.

-For a chronological list of free concerts during the Jazz Festival, see Free Jazz Festival Concert Schedule.
+For a chronological list of free concerts during the Jazz Festival, click Free Jazz Festival Concert Schedule.

 To see a list of ticketed events, see our article about Vancouver Jazz Festival Ticketed Concerts.